VIVelev/git-101/12-branching-practice/README.md

 20 / 5 = 4
 ```

-Now stage and commit, like we already did in master.
+Now stage and commit, like we already did in step 5.

-## Merge:
+## Merge
-To merge `division-cheat-sheet` into master, swithc back to master and run `git merge <branch>`:
+To merge `division-cheat-sheet` into master, switch back to master and run `git merge <branch>`:
 ```bash
 $ git merge division-cheat-sheet
 Updating ccfad91..5fa4d46